betaworks/slack-bot-manager/README.md

 ### Token Management Methods

-Tokens are managed within Redis.
-SlackBotManager will manage and monitor these redis keys for additions, updates, and remvoals.
-New connections must be added into the redis `teams_key`, like so:
+Tokens are managed using key storage, currently only supporting Redis.
+SlackBotManager will manage and monitor these  keys for additions, updates, and removals.
+New connections will be added into the key `teams_key`, like so:

 ```
 botmanager = SlackBotManager::Manager.new